csknk/parse-chainstate/README.md

 -----------------
 Values in the `chainstate` database are obfuscated - this was a [change][11] added to the database in order to prevent false positives triggered in Windows anti-virus software.

 Obfuscation is a simple XOR operation against a repeated 8-byte obfuscation key.
-The obfuscation key is a random value unique to each node, with the obfuscation key stored in the `chainstate` database itself, under the key `0x0e00+"obfuscate_key"` ([see here][12]).
+The obfuscation key is a random value unique to each node, with the obfuscation key stored in the `chainstate` database itself, under the key `0x0e00` concatenated with the raw bytes of the string "obfuscate_key", i.e. `0e006f62667573636174655f6b6579` ([see here][12]).

 This means that values must be XORed against the obfuscation key after they have been retrieved.